Approximating the moments of marginals of high-dimensional distributions: Approximation of marginals and the norms of random operators Approximation of marginals and the l2 to lp norms of random operators

-Next, we choose $t = t(\d,K)$ and $C = C_{p,K,\d}$ sufficiently large so that the probabilities in Lemmas~\ref{reduction to large} and \ref{large coefficients} are at least $1-\d/2$ each.
-This is indeed possible for the probability in Lemma~\ref{reduction to large} as one can check that $t^2 n B^{2p-2} = t^{2p} \e N \ge t^{2p}$ and $t\sqrt{Nn}/B \ge N^{1/2 - 2/(q-4)} \ge C^{(p-2)/2(p-1)}$; for the probability in Lemma~\ref{large coefficients} this is straightforward.
+Next, we choose $t = t(\delta,K)$ and $C = C_{p,K,\delta}$ sufficiently large so that the probabilities in Lemmas~\ref{reduction to large} and~\ref{large coefficients} are at least $1-\delta/2$ each.
+This is indeed possible for the probability in Lemma~\ref{reduction to large} as one can check that $t^2 n B^{2p-2} = t^{2p} \varepsilon N \ge t^{2p}$ and $t\sqrt{Nn}/B \ge N^{1/2 - 2/(q-4)} \ge C^{(p-2)/2(p-1)}$; for the probability in Lemma~\ref{large coefficients} this is straightforward.

-Let us assume that the conclusions of both these lemmas hold; as we now know this holds with probability at least $1-\d$.
-Our goal is to estimate the three terms in the right hand side of \eqref{three terms}.
+Let us assume that the conclusions of both these lemmas hold; as we now know this holds with probability at least $1-\delta$.
+Our goal is to estimate the three terms in the right-hand side of (\ref{three terms}).